If your Nintendo Switch ever completely freezes up, there's a quick fix

 The act of docking and undocking your Switch briefly interrupts just about everything happening on the console.
 You barely notice it because it happens so fast, but there's a brief stutter where the console makes that switch (I regret nothing) from one state to another.

-If your Switch is frozen, dock it or undock it and see what happens in many cases, you'll see the console returns to normal functioning position and everything is great.
-No additional steps required, you can return to your regularly scheduled gameplay.
+If your Switch is frozen, dock it and undock it to see what happens.
+In many cases, you'll see the console return to the normal functioning position and everything is great.
+No additional steps required; you can return to your regularly scheduled gameplay.

 Power button reboot